AsmaaAamir/CI-P2snake/README.md

 * <a href="https://freesound.org/people/Koops/sounds/20279/">Snake eating food sound</a>

 ### Acknwldgements
-I would like to take this opportunit to thank :
+I would like to take this opportunit to thank you :

-My mentor Mo Shami for his feedback , advise and guidance My mum Farida Liaqat for looking after my daughter and my daughter Zainab Rana for being very patient with me while I sit on computer all day.
+* My mentor Mo Shami for his feedback , advise and guidance
+* My mum Farida Liaqat for looking after my daughter and my daughter Zainab Rana for being very patient with me.